dheeraj510/spree-guides/content/v2.1/user/products/creating_products.md

 The two mandatory fields ("Name" and "Master Price") are denoted with an asterisk (&#42;) next to the label.
 You can leave SKU blank.
 If you don't add a value for "Available On" the product will not be shown in your store.

 ***
-[Prototypes](prototypes.md) are a more complex topic, and are covered in their own guide.
+<%= link_to "Prototypes", "user/product_prototypes" %> are a more complex topic, and are covered in their own guide.
 ***

 ## Product Details